lucasduport/configEptia/README.md

-# epitaConf
+# PIE-Config

-My nixOS config at school :)
+My nixOS-i3wm config that I use at school